-4. Bags and books are to be deposited in areas designated by the Chief Presiding Officer and are not to be taken to the examination desk or table.
-Students may place their purses and other valuables on the floor under their chairs.
+- Bags, books, pencil cases, and all notes are to be deposited in areas designated by the Chief Presiding Officer and are not to be taken to the examination desk or table.
+If pencil cases are found on desks, they will be searched.

-6. Candidates shall not communicate with one another in any manner whatsoever during the examination.
+- Candidates must not communicate with one another in any manner whatsoever during the examination.

 - Candidates may not leave the examination room unescorted for any reason, including visiting the washroom.